alagrede/alagrede/README.md

-Hi 👋 My name is Anthony LAGREDE
+I'm Anthony 👋
 ================================

-App creator
+Dev and App creator
 -----------

-Make life easier for developers with my free app ❤️
+I make life easier for developers with my free app ❤️

 🧑‍💻 Build atypical apps to turn your notes into amazing scripts